Kate Grenville: Style and subject matter

-Grenville's early fiction presented characters trying to free themselves from social and gender stereotypes.
-Bearded Ladies is a collection of short stories about women trying to free themselves from the gender stereotypes of their society.

 Lilian's Story, set in the early 20th century, takes as its subject a woman who rejects her middle-class background and the conventional future that is expected of her, and instead chooses to live as a street person, making a living by offering recitations from Shakespeare.
 At the end of her life she declares joyously: "Drive on, George.
 I am ready for whatever comes next."

 Joan Makes History is a satirical re-writing of Australia's history, foregrounding the women rather than the men.
 Joan is an Everywoman character who in various guises lives through all the iconic moments of Australia's past.
 She "makes history" both by simply living her life, and by (re)making history by writing it.

 Dreamhouse is a black comedy about a marriage on the rocks.
 It explores themes of both men and women freeing themselves from stereotypes to accept their true selves.
 Both partners in the marriage are attracted to their own sex: the wife is prepared to acknowledge that and act on it while the husband refuses to.

 The Idea of Perfection is about people haunted by the impossible ideal of perfection.
 The two main characters are both middle-aged and frumpish, and consider themselves unlovably flawed.
 The journey they make is to recognise that to be "imperfect" is simply to be human, and carries its own power.
 As the epigraph from Leonardo da Vinci asserts: "An arch is two weaknesses that together make a strength".

 The Secret River is set in early 19th-century Australia and is based on the story of one of Grenville's convict ancestors, Solomon Wiseman, a London boatman transported for theft.
 She takes that story as a means of exploring a wider theme: the dark legacy of colonialism, especially its impact on Australia's Aboriginal peoples.
 The title comes from the anthropologist W. E. H. Stanner, who wrote about a "secret river of blood flowing through Australia's history": the story of white Australia's relationship with the Aboriginal people.

 Grenville has written a memoir of the research and writing of The Secret River, entitled Searching for the Secret River.